Power board

 The power board contains 5 status LEDs to indicate various states of the robot:

-• CHRG (white): This LED indicates that the battery is charging.
-If it blinks, it means that the battery cannot be charged.
+CHRG (white): This LED indicates that the battery is charging.
+If it blinks at 1Hz, it means that the battery cannot be charged.
 It can be due to too low or too high battery temperature.
+If it blinks faster, it means that the batteries are missing or their fuse is blown.

 Charging profile